 - Medal of Honor

-Our school is taking a field trip to a state park.
-Does the bus need a Recreation Passport?
+I'm part of a group who is taking a field trip to a state park.
+Does the bus/motorcoach/shuttle need a Recreation Passport?

 I have a commercial vehicle.
 How do I get the Recreation Passport?